Title

 Marriage declared null due to psychological incapacity; decree of nullity issued immediately without property liquidation, governed by co-ownership rules under Article 147.

-Whether the RTC erred in deferring issuance of the decree of absolute nullity until after liquidation, partition, and distribution of properties under Article 147, Family Code.
+The sole issue before the Supreme Court was whether the trial court erred in directing that the decree of absolute nullity of marriage be issued only after liquidation, partition and distribution of the parties’ properties under Article 147 of the Family Code.

 ...continue reading